bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/introduction/README.md

 </div>
 <br>
 <p>
-<b>Science is another means to comprehend the surrounding world</b>.
+Science is another means to comprehend the surrounding world.
 We learn its physical laws and thus discover the way it works.
 Culture offers us several options of how to get the full knowledge of the world, several worldview systems.
 In many ways, they all have much in common.
 All of them are to protect you.
 By the way, Freud wrote about it in <i>The Future of an Illusion.</i> To conclude the introduction, I'd like to say that, unlike other sciences, philosophy serves as a tool for cognition and comprehension of the world around us, ourselves, and our place in it.

 #### Meanings and Notes
 - <a id="m1"></a> [cognize](#w1) - know <br>